 A young girl will read books and work for good grades so her parents will take her out for ice cream.
 A boy will spend hours in a batting cage hoping for an ‘attaboy’ from his dad.

-This past Fall, I had the opportunity to lead a breakout session at Lifeway’s children’s ministry conference, KMC 2015.
+In the Fall of 2015, I had the opportunity to lead a breakout session at Lifeway’s children’s ministry conference, KMC 2015.
 I talked with leaders in the session about how our kids grow up in a performance-driven world.
 Kids can grow up thinking: “Intimacy is earned,” or “I am who I am because of what I do or have failed to do.”

 The world’s message of performance is different from the Bible’s message of redemption.
 The Bible tells us that intimacy with God is a free gift.
 Jesus came to be with us even when we were his enemies (Romans 5:8; 10:6-8).
 Because Jesus came, kids can help shape the culture rather than being shaped by it.
 They can radiate with a new identity, one that’s not based in earning or deserving.
 Like Paul wrote in 1 Corinthians 15:10a, kids can say, “By the grace of God, I am what I am.”

 Sometimes we are better at teaching the truth about grace to kids than we are at living it out.
 In that breakout, I talked about three spiritual habits that can help grace stick with kids (and adults!) for a lifetime.
 Here they are…